brimdata/zed/docs/zq/language.md

 `summarize` can produce incremental results when the group-by key is aligned with the order of the input.

-For large queries that process all of their input, time my pass before seeing any output.
+For large queries that process all of their input, time may pass before seeing any output.

-On ther other hand, most operators produce incremental output by operating on values as they are produced.
+On the other hand, most operators produce incremental output by operating on values as they are produced.
 For example, a long running query that produces incremental output will stream results as they are produced, i.e., running `zq` to standard output will display results incrementally.